 This unit describes the knowledge and skills required to safely operate a skid steer loader in order to load, haul and distribute materials.
 It applies specifically to those working in site-based roles.
-Pro Training Australia is not a Registered Training Organisation (RTO) but is flexible and mobile to meet your training needs.
+Pro Training Australia is flexible and mobile to meet your training needs.

 Conduct Civil Construction Skid Steer Loader Operations

 Please note that this unit alone does not provide sufficient skill to independently load and unload equipment.
 To safely perform this activity, individuals must either complete or be assisted by someone who has completed a Load and Unload Plant course or an equivalent qualification.

 Participants must demonstrate completion of skid steer loader operations that safely, efficiently and effectively follows workplace procedures to carry out work on at least two occasions.
 This includes:

 - Conducting pre-start checks before commencing operations and shutdown procedures upon completion